hubbado/hubbado-upsert_version/README.md

 Upsert means that if an attempted INSERT results in a conflict then an UPDATE is done instead.
 This is atomic, but it requires that a duplicate entry is detected.
 Duplicate rows are detected based on the column values for the row or rows passed to `target`.
 A unique constraint for these columns must exist in the database.

 A version is provided along with the row data.
-If an existing row has a version number greater than this version then no changes are made.
+If an existing row has a version number greater than or equal to this version then no changes are made.

 ## Installation